natedoesthings/TicTacToeApp/README.md

   - Black and White, nuetral theme with colors symbolizing the winner
   - Support for Dark/Light device themes

-- Computer Opponent trained using CoreML 🤖 🎮
+- Computer Opponent trained using CreateML 🤖 🎮
   - Not an ordinary robot
   - Uses trained data to calculate the best position to move
+  - Visit [here](https://github.com/natedoesthings/TicTacToe-AIModel) for more information!!

 - SwiftUI Smooth Animations 🦋 🪡
   - Animated Main Menu